Tanigawadake Tenjindaira Ski Resort

 Tenjindaira is renowned for receiving massive amounts of snow!
 Tenjin daira in the ancient Japanese language means “powder paradise”.
 OK maybe that’s not quite truthful, but “tenjin” does mean a “sky or weather god”.
 And Tanigawadake Tenjin certainly gets the weather in full force – all that snow doesn’t come from fine weather!

-Meanwhile the Tanigawa-dake backcountry that’s easily accessible from the Tenjin Ski Resort is simultaneously famous and infamous.
+Meanwhile the Tanigawa-dake backcountry that’s easily accessible from the Tenjin Ski Resort aka Mt.
+T is simultaneously famous and infamous.
 There is a huge range of backcountry terrain ranging from mellow trees to super steep chutes and cliffs.
 The legendary mountain offers snow porn at its best, and associated with the avalanche of hype about the terrain are well….. avalanches.
 The risks are high and one of the main lines, Nishi Kurosawa aka Tenjin Bowling Alley or Avalanche Gully, is very aptly named!

-Pros and Cons of Tenjin
+Pros and Cons of Mt T

 Pros